PhilipYip1988/python-notebooks/anaconda/linux/install.md

 <img src='images_install/img_044.png' alt='img_044' width='450'/>

-The Anaconda Navigator is a program that contains shortcuts to most of Python binaries/ It can be launched using:
+The Anaconda Navigator is a program that contains shortcuts to most of Python binaries.
+It can be launched using:

 ```
 anaconda-navigator